Table of Contents[Hide][Show]

 - 2. Search for Petoskey Stones

-- 3. Stroll Around the Leland Historic District
+- 3. Scenic things to do in Northern Michigan: Stroll Leland Historic District

 - 4. Take a Boat Ride in Charlevoix